top of page

 Screen Shot 2020-05-05 at 19.28.44.png

-Ellen Tousaw was a 2016-2017 CRHC Research Fellow based on the Thailand-Burma border.
-After completing her Honours Bachelor of Health Sciences in French Immersion at the University of Ottawa in 2014, Ellen was part of the inaugural team of the Ottawa Birth and Wellness Centre which provides pregnancy, birth, and postpartum options for women in the Ottawa area.
-Her passion for women's health and her experience with under-serviced populations led her to pursue a project documenting women's experiences accessing essential reproductive health care on the Thailand-Burma border.
+Ellen Tousaw was a 2016-2017 CRHC Research Fellow based in Thailand.
+After completing her Honours Bachelor of Health Sciences in French Immersion at the University of Ottawa, Ms. Tousaw was part of the inaugural team of the Ottawa Birth and Wellness Centre which provides pregnancy, birth, and postpartum options for women in the Ottawa area.
+She completed a study on women’s experiences accessing essential reproductive health care on the Thailand-Myanmar border.

 Screen Shot 2020-05-06 at 05.37.38.png